LIPS-scheme/lips/README.md

 ## Key features

-* Full lisp macros and backquote,
+* Full lisp macros, backquote and macroexpand,
 * Functions in lips are normal JavaScript functions,
 * You can invoke native JavaScript functions and methods from Lips,
 * Promises are treated as values they resolve to (so async code look like sync - like auto `async/await`),